6 Differences Between Creatine HCl and Monohydrate (Plus How to Pick)

 Should I Take Creatine Powder or Capsules?

 This depends on your preference.
-Powder can be better for a loading phase and if you're taking it as part of stack.
+Powder can be better for a loading phase and if you're taking it as part of a stack.
 Capsules can be more convenient.
 We offer both.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.